 “We wanted to come up with a proper wing setup for downforce while avoiding excessive drag and maintaining a perfect aero balance between the front and rear tire contact patches.
 A secondary goal was to improve the previously existing car parts, which were suboptimal in terms of downforce,” explained Gábor Kinszki, a mechanical engineer student on the team.

 Shortly after making the decision to design a full aero package, they saw a post about the SimScale workshop—Applications of CFD in Formula Student— on the Formula Student Germany Facebook page.
 This offered a great opportunity for the team to study CFD through structured lessons with experienced lecturers.

-Using SimScale CFD for the aero package design, proved to be invaluable for the team, said Gábor, “We are a small team with a limited budget.
-We cannot afford real world testing and prototype manufacturing.
-Not even mentioning all the sensors and measurement tools, which would have been required by the project.
-We expected the CFD data to match the real world values by about a 5-10% margin.”
+Using SimScale CFD for the aero package design, proved to be invaluable for the team, said Gábor.
+“We are a small team with a limited budget.
+We cannot afford real-world testing and prototype manufacturing; not to mention all the sensors and measurement tools, which would have been required by the project.
+We expected the CFD data to match the real-world values by about a 5-10% margin.”

 The team faced several challenges along the way.
 One of the biggest was to produce an accurate, simplified model of the car that could be meshed.
-At the end of the day, the team overcame the challenges with a final design that was capable of generating 481N of downforce (sum of all vertical forces) at 20m/s while maintaining a speed-independent (49.5% front and 50.5% rear) aerodynamic balance.
-The results also showed that the team’s existing undertray design was working poorly.
-Furthermore, the team discovered that the side pods on the car, while they looked cool, were generating excessive amounts of lift.
+At the end of the day, the team overcame the challenges with a final design that was capable of generating 481N of downforce (sum of all vertical forces) at 20m/s, while maintaining a speed-independent (49.5% front and 50.5% rear) aerodynamic balance.
+The results also revealed that the team’s existing undertray design was working poorly.
+Furthermore, the team discovered that the side pods on the car, while they looked aesthetically pleasing, was generating excessive amounts of lift.

-During the development process, the team used around 1,500 core hours worth of computing capacity, which is about 10 full car simulation runs.
-The longest simulation run took around 16.5 hours on 32 computing cores.
+During the development process, the team used around 1,500 core hours’ worth of computing capacity, which is about 10 full car simulation runs.
+The longest simulation run took approximately 16.5 hours on 32 computing cores.